William Boyd (writer): Screenplays

-As a screenwriter Boyd has written a number of feature film and television productions.
+As a screenwriter, Boyd has written several feature film and television productions.
 The feature films include: Scoop (1987), adapted from the Evelyn Waugh novel; Stars and Bars (1988), adapted from Boyd's own novel; Mister Johnson (1990), based on the 1939 novel by Joyce Cary; Tune in Tomorrow (1990), based on the Mario Vargas Llosa novel Aunt Julia and the Scriptwriter; A Good Man in Africa (1994), also adapted from his own novel; The Trench (1999) an independent war film which he also directed; Man to Man (2005), a historical drama which was nominated for a Golden Bear award at the Berlin International Film Festival; and Sword of Honour, based on the Sword of Honour trilogy of novels by Evelyn Waugh.
-He was one of a number of writers who worked on Chaplin (1992).
+He was one of several writers who worked on Chaplin (1992).
 His television screenwriting credits include: Good and Bad at Games (1983), adapted from Boyd's short story about English public school life; Dutch Girls (1985); Armadillo (2001), adapted from his own novel; A Waste of Shame (2005) about Shakespeare's composition of his sonnets; Any Human Heart (2010), adapted from Boyd's own novel into a Channel 4 series starring Jim Broadbent, which won the 2011 Best Drama Serial BAFTA award; and Restless (2012), also adapted from his own novel.
 Boyd created the miniseries Spy City which aired in 2020.

 Plays

 Boyd adapted two Anton Chekhov short stories – "A Visit to Friends" and "My Life (The Story of a Provincial)" – to create the play Longing.
-The play, directed by Nina Raine and performed at London's Hampstead Theatre, starred Jonathan Bailey, Tamsin Greig, Natasha Little, Eve Ponsonby, John Sessions and Catrin Stewart.
-Previews began on 28 February 2013; the press night was 7 March 2013.
-Boyd, who was theatre critic for the University of Glasgow in the 1970s and has many actor friends, refers to his ambition to write a play as finally getting "this monkey off my back".
+Directed by Nina Raine and performed at London's Hampstead Theatre, the play starred Jonathan Bailey, Tamsin Greig, Natasha Little, Eve Ponsonby, John Sessions and Catrin Stewart.
+Previews began on 28 February 2013; the press night was on 7 March 2013.
+Boyd, who was theatre critic for the University of Glasgow student newspaper The Glasgow Guardian in the 1970s and has many actor friends, refers to his ambition to write a play as finally getting "this monkey off my back".
 A further play by Boyd, The Argument, described as a Strindberg-like take on human dynamics, was performed at Hampstead Theatre Downstairs in March 2016.
-Both plays have been published.
+Both plays were published by Methuen Drama (see Bibliography).